NEA taking the past into the future

 A Nominating Committee is responsible for constructing a slate of candidates through direct outreach and peer or self-nominations.
 The Immediate Past President chairs the committee and the Executive Board appoints its members.

-The committee currently seeks candidates for Vice President/President-Elect, Representative-at-Large, and Treasurer-Elect for our November election!
+The committee currently seeks candidates for Vice President/President-Elect, Treasurer-Elect, Secretary, and Representative-at-Large for our November election!
 All members in good standing are eligible to serve.
-Nominate yourself or others before August 2, 2024
+Nominate yourself or others before August 22, 2025

 About the Vice President/President-Elect